 The Nuclear Medicine Technology Associate of Applied Science (A.A.S.) program prepares graduates to be competent, professional, caring Nuclear Medicine Technologists.
-A revised curriculum integrates the theory and concepts of current molecular imaging techniques with hands-on learning experiences in classrooms and labs that are equipped with modern nuclear medicine imaging and non-imaging equipment.
-Didactic and laboratory experiences are complemented by directed clinical practice in a variety of regional health care affiliates in order to prepare students for professional practice.
+The curriculum integrates the theory and concepts of current molecular imaging techniques with hands-on learning experiences in classrooms and labs that are equipped with modern nuclear medicine imaging and non-imaging equipment.
+Didactic and laboratory experiences are complemented by directed clinical practice in various regional health care affiliates to prepare students for professional practice.

 The A.A.S. degree program is specifically designed for: